 The Statewide Supervisor Core Curricula for Child Welfare Supervisors

-The Statewide Supervisor Core Curricula for Child Welfare Supervisors is anchored in the statewide Integrated Core Practice Model (ICPM).
-With the ICPM as its foundation, the curricula enable child welfare supervisors to carry forth the mission of transforming the culture and methods of child welfare practice to better serve California’s children and families.
+California’s Supervisor Core Curricula for Child Welfare Supervisors is anchored in the statewide Integrated Core Practice Model (ICPM).
+With the ICPM as its foundation, the Supervisor Core enables child welfare supervisors to carry forth the mission of transforming the culture and methods of child welfare practice to better serve California’s children and families.

-- Days 1 and 2: Leading in Child Welfare: The Role of the Supervisor
+- Day 2: Leading in Child Welfare: The Role of the Supervisor (continued)

-- Days 3 and 4: Creating an Organizational Learning Environment
+- Day 4: Creating an Organizational Learning Environment (continued)

 - Day 5: Data Informed Supervision